MariaFrancescaRusso/RomeoRussoISS2021/Analisi requisiti.md

 In our scenario:

 1. **General System**
    The system is distribuited.
-To model it, we choose to use the **QAk-infrastracture** meta-model, developed and provided by our company, because it provides a built-in ~message-driven~ tecnology.
+To model it, it's available the **QAk-infrastracture** meta-model, developed and provided by our company.
+This meta-model provides a built-in message-driven tecnology.
 In a first moment using the QAk we work just locally.
-To support the distribuited features, we can introduce the **MQTT** and **web** tecnology and we must provide the **CoAP** support to the fridge comunications.
+To support the distribuited features, the **MQTT** and **web** tecnologies are introduced and it's required the **CoAP** support to the fridge comunications.

-2. **Robot** (controlla librerie e inserire nel v4)
+2. **Robot** (controlla librerie)
-	Il robot per eseguire i task deve essere in grado di raggiungere tutti gli obiettivi (frigo, tavolo, lavastoviglie, dispensa) con cui interaggire.
+	Il robot per eseguire i task deve essere in grado di raggiungere tutti gli obiettivi (frigo, tavolo, lavastoviglie, dispensa) con cui interagire.
 Essendo questi elementi fissi nella stanza una soluzione può essere il **mappaggio della stanza** all'avvio del robot.
 	Il mappaggio può essere implementato tramite le librerie ... fornite della software house.

 	Robot come componente proattivo/reattivo (riceve ed esegue i comandi, reagisce agli eventi (prodotti dall'attore sonar) per soddisfare il requisito 'avoid the impact with the mobile obstacles')